mgiessing/numpy/README.md

 Testing:

 NumPy requires `pytest` and `hypothesis`.
-Tests can then be run after installation with:
+Tests can then be run after installation with.:

     python -c 'import numpy; numpy.test()'